The IAFCI Mission

 Members Bring Expertise to IAFCI

-Full-time government law enforcement officers, prosecutors or other officials responsible for investigating, apprehending and prosecuting financial crimes offenders in their respective agencies.
+- Law enforcement Membership: Full time government law enforcement officer, prosecutor or other officials responsible for investigating, apprehending and prosecuting financial crimes offenders in their respective agencies.